 Soft tissues are the parts of your body that aren’t bones or organs.
 That means that a soft tissue injury can only occur in your muscles, tendons, and ligaments.
 Tendons are responsible for connecting muscles to bones, and ligaments connect bone to bone.
 When these parts of the body are injured, it can be difficult to function normally because your ability to move is greatly affected.

 Even though many people might think that damage to your soft tissue is minor because the course of action for healing is more rest-based, the damage done can still affect the rest of your life.
-A Columbia soft tissue injury lawyer can help you get justice when your injury was caused by someone else’s negligence.
+A Columbia, SC soft tissue injury lawyer can help you get justice when your injury was caused by someone else’s negligence.
 You deserve to be compensated for what you suffered at the hand of someone else.

 Common Soft Tissue Injuries

 Soft tissue injuries are pretty common.
 Even though you might not have previously understood that they were classified as soft tissue damage, you’ve likely suffered from one of these injuries before.
 Most people have had a mild damage to their muscles, tendons, and ligaments before, while not as many have suffered from more severe injuries.

 According to Johns Hopkins Medicine, there are six major types of soft tissue injuries.
 They are:

 - Contusions or Bruises.
 Bruises happen when there is damage to the soft tissues from blunt force.
 The blow breaks the blood vessels and causes bleeding.
 Typically, a contusion causes swelling, pain, and discoloration in the area from the blood leaking into the affected tissue.